rohitkjohnedu/my_yade/doc/sphinx/github.rst

    The first two lines are optional, if ignored the commits will go the to the default branch, called "master".
    In the last command ``localBranch`` is the local branch name on which you were working (possibly ``master``) and ``newlyCreatedBranch`` will be the name of that branch on the remote.
 Please choose a descriptive name as much as you can (e.g. "fixBug457895").

+.. note:: If you run into any problems with command ``git pull --rebase upstream master``, you :ref:`always can revert<yade-rebasing>` or even better `fix the conflicts <https://hackernoon.com/fix-conflicts-only-once-with-git-rerere-7d116b2cec67>`_.

 2. Push to personnal repository